When you have decided on a budget, you need to lay it all out.

 - All material suppliers and distributors

-- Retail outlets and speciality stores
+- Retail outlets and specialty stores

 The format or medium you use to keep your records is personal.
 Some people will keep a physical file folder.
 They will place everything together in a file box, keep a scrapbook or maintain some other form of paper records.